-New Delhi, 1st January 1956.
+New Dalhi, 1st January, 1956

+Yours faithfully,

+V.K.R.
+MENON,

+Chairman,

-Y. K. R. MENON Chairman\ Study Group on Educated Unemployed.
+Study Group on

+Educated Unemployed.

-INTRODUCTION
+CHAPTER 1 INTRODUCTION

-- 1.1 The Study Group on Educated Unemployed hereafter referred to as the Group was set up in the last week of September 1955 by the Planni: Commission for the purpose of assessing the extent of the problem of unemployment among educated persons in the country and for working out schemes which would help tackle the problem.
-The terms of reference were: - (i) To assess generally the extent of unemployment of the educated classes in the country and with special reference to conditions prevailing in areas where the problem is acute; - (ii) To indicate the scope for special programmes for increasing employment opportunities for educated persons in the schemes that are being formulated by State Governments and Central Ministries and in the private sector; - (111) To recommend special measures and programmes of training, re-orientation and employment which may facilitate the absorption of educated unemployed persons into the economy of the country; - (iv) In particular, to work out detailed programmes to be implemented during 1956-57 and especially pilot programmes in selected areas; and - (v) To recommend a scheme of work and transit camps, particularly in areas badly affected by unemployment with the following objectives in view: - (i) to assist the unemployed during the waiting part of. - (ii) to assist the unemployed to secure suitable employement, and - (iii) to enable the unemployed to lead a disciplined life rendering manual work or other services and acquiring secondary skills through vocational training.

-A report was required to be submitted in two months so that suitable schemes might be included in the Plan for 1956-57 and in the Draft Report on the Second Pive Year Plan.

-1.2 The first meeting of the Group was held on the 3rd October 1955.
+- 4.1 The Study Group on Educated Unemployed-hereafter referred to as the Group-was set up in the last week of September 1955 by the Planning Commission for the purpose of assessing the extent of the problem of unemployment among educated persons in the country and for working out schemes which would help tackle the problem.
+The terms of reference were:- - (i) To assess generally the extent of unemployment of the educated classes in the country and with special reference to conditions prevailing in areas where the problem is acute; - (ii) To indicate the scope for special programmes for increasing employment opportunities for educated persons in the schemes that are being formulated by State Government and Central Ministries and in the private sector; - (iii) To recomment special measures and programmes of training, re-orientation and employment which may facilitate the absorption of educated unemployed persons into the economy of the country; - (iv) In particular, to work out detailed programmes to be implemented during 1956-57 and especially pilot programmes in selected areas; and - (v) To recommend a scheme of work and transit camps particularly in areas badly affected by unemployment with the following objectives in view:- - (a) to assist the unemployed during the waiting period, - (b) to assist the unemployed to secure suitable employment, and - (c) to enable the unemployed to lead a disciplined life rendering manual work or other services and acquiring secondary skills through vocational training. - A report was required to be submitted in two months so that suitable schemes might be included in the Plan for 1956-57 and in the Draft Report on the Second Five Year Plan. - 1.2 The first meeting of the Group was held on the 3rd October 1955.
 State Governments were informed of the work that the Group had been called upon to undertake and requested to submit urgently suitable schemes for consideration.
 While all the State Governments have responded, many pleaded for more time to prepare detailed schemes.
-While sympathizing with this request of the State Governments, the Group had no option but to ask that the time schedule should be adhered to.
-All the State Schemes received up to the twentieth December.
-1955 have been considered and included in the report.
+While sympathising with this request of the State Governments, the Group had no option but to ask that the time schedule should be adhered to.
+All the State Schemes received up to the twentieth December 1955 have been considered and included in the report.